Discover the top employers, best rated schools and¬†helpful travel information as you explore the area. Request relocation information now!

 Palm Coast Plantation122 Emerald Lake Drive, Palm Coast, Florida

-Once a wildlife preserve, this 4,000-acre, gated Florida Intracoastal¬†community contains an elegant combination of classic Floridian architecture and lush greenery.¬† As you pass through the entrance gates, the spring-fed, 128-acre Emerald Lake, stocked with fish, parallels the road where you may see wildlife sunbathing and soaking up the Florida sunshine.¬†Walking trails wind through this waterfront community under trees cascading with Spanish Moss leading to nature lookouts and great fishing spots.
+Once a wildlife preserve, this 4,000-acre, gated Florida Intracoastal¬†community contains an elegant combination of classic Floridian architecture and lush greenery.¬† As you pass through the entrance gates, the spring-fed, 128-acre Emerald Lake, stocked with fish and dramatic¬†fountains spraying into the air, parallels the road where you may see wildlife sunbathing and soaking up the Florida sunshine.¬†Walking trails wind through this waterfront community under trees cascading with Spanish Moss leading to nature lookouts and great fishing spots.
 Whistling birds draw your eye up into the trees hoping for you to catch a glimpse of their performances.

 PALM COAST PLANTATION AMENITIES

 - Resort-style Swimming¬†Pool overlooking the lake

 - Tennis Courts, Bocce Ball and Basketball Court

 - Community Boat Ramp and Storage

 - Adjacent access to Herschel King Park and Intracoastal Waterway

 Amenities abound at this gated Florida Intracoastal¬†community.¬†We always enjoy the Key West style, lakefront clubhouse overlooking Emerald Lake.¬† Residents enjoy the¬†fitness center, We‚Äôve seen rousing games of tennis, bocce ball, and basketball take place on all of the various courts.¬†There‚Äôs even a children's playground.
 A community boat launch and boat storage is located within the neighborhood¬†and¬†a boat ramp is located next door at Herschel King Park providing access to the Intracoastal Waterway.